hpehl/hpehl.github.com/source/_posts/2013-03-05-independent-jboss-admin-console.markdown

 * Internet Explorer somewhat support CORS in IE8 and IE9 using the `XDomainRequest` object (but has limitations).

 Finally there's an issue related to preflighted `OPTIONS` requests on the server side.
-According to the specification those requests must
+According to the specification those requests must exclude user credentials:

+{% blockquote W3C CORS specification http://www.w3.org/TR/cors/#cross-origin-request-with-preflight-0 %}
+Otherwise, make a preflight request [...] with the following additional constraints:
-> exclude user credentials.
+    - Exclude user credentials.
+{% endblockquote %}

 Hence these requests are blocked by the server with "401 Unauthorized".
 As a workaround the authenticators in the AS code base must let pass preflighted `OPTIONS` requests.